bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-112">112.
 Remove Null and Undefined Values from an Array</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The removeNullAndUndefined function eliminates null and undefined values from an array by utilizing the filter method.
-It returns a new array containing only the non-null and non-undefined elements.
+<p>The removeNullAndUndefined function eliminates null and undefined
+values from an array by utilizing the filter method.
+It returns a new array containing only the non-null and non-undefined elements.</p>
 <pre>
 const removeNullAndUndefined = (arr) => arr.filter(item => item !== null
 && item !== undefined);